 08 9432 9569

-You can learn from Sandra’s 30+ years of experience working with porcelain by enrolling in one of the ceramics courses she tutors as part of our Adults Learning Program.
+If you’d like to learn from Kate’s many years of practice and expertise, she tutors Batik and Shibori dyeing classes as part of our Adults learning program.
 Click Courses in the menu bar above for more information.